 The free/busy messages are stored in a descendant folder of the "SCHEDULE+ FREE BUSY" folder, under the NON\IPM\SUBTREE of the public folders store.
 There MUST be only one free/busy message for each user.
 A client can read or write free/busy data for users other than the logged on users.
 The client MUST find the free/busy message that corresponds to the user before reading or writing information for that user.
-At the time of publishing, the client MUST determine whether a free/busy message already exists for the user in question before creating one.
+At the time of publishing, the client determines whether a free/busy message already exists for the user in question before creating one.

-The following steps MAY be used to locate the free/busy message that corresponds to a given user:
+To locate the free/busy message that corresponds to a given user, do one of the following: